-Build on your existing experience to earn an internationally recognised higher education qualification and be better prepared to take on more advanced roles in the architectural technology sector.
+Are you looking to build on your existing experience and earn an internationally recognised higher education qualification?
+Solent’s HNC Architectural Technology programme offers learners a varied curriculum based on three key themes: architectural design, architectural technology and professional practice.
+Graduates will have an improved understanding of the architectural process and be better prepared to take on more advanced roles in the architectural technology sector.

 Highly regarded by local employers, this regularly revised programme helps students to develop a sound understanding of the design and detailing required to complete major construction projects.
 Students also learn fundamental design principles, health and safety requirements and critical thinking skills.